-2.4 Sample preparation
+2.4.
+Sample preparation

-For brightfield imaging a 1951 USAF resolution target was used (Thorlabs R3L1S4P) along with a sample of variegated Hosta Undulata), a freshwater cyanobacteria sample, and an onion cell sample.
-For the variegated Hosta Sample the Leaf cuticle was removed with a scalpel.
+For brightfield imaging a 1951 USAF resolution target was used (Thorlabs R3L1S4P) along with a sample of variegated Hosta (Hosta Undulata), a freshwater cyanobacteria sample, and an onion cell sample.
+For the variegated Hosta sample the leaf cuticle was removed with a scalpel.
 This sample was then rinsed with deionized water to remove any debris that occurred during membrane removal.
-A small section (5 mm by 5mm) was placed onto a #1.5 coverslip with a small amount of deionized water to remove detritus and the cyanobacteria were spread using tweezers on a #1.5 coverslip before being sealed onto a glass microscope slide using nail varnish.
-The onion cells were prepared by dissecting a 5 mm x 5 mm section of the abaxial epidermis from a brown onion and mounting the membrane (5 mm x 5 mm) onto a #1.5 coverslip with 100 $\mu$ l of neat Lugol's iodine solution (62650; Merck, Germany) to produce a stained specimen.
+A small section (5 mm by 5 mm) was placed onto a #1.5 coverslip with a small amount of deionized water and sealed with a glass microscope slide.
+To mount the cyanobacteria, the specimen was washed with deionized water to remove detritus and the cyanobacteria were spread using tweezers on a #1.5 coverslip before being sealed onto a glass microscope slide using nail varnish.
+The onion cells were prepared by dissecting a 5 mm x 5 mm) onto a #1.5 coverslip with 100 μ l of neat Lugol's iodine solution (62650; Merck, Germany) to produce a stained specimen.